Dentures Supported By Implants

 Implant-supported dentures are made up of two parts: the implants themselves and the prosthesis that is supported by those implants.

 The full-arch prosthesis is like a bridge or other restoration, and it has a lifespan.
 These are susceptible to wear and damage from daily chewing and biting.
-These dental restorations are composed of durable materials, but they are may need replacement at some point.
+These dental restorations are composed of durable materials, but they may need replacement at some point.

 Is The Process For Having An Implant-Supported Denture Painful?